 In 2016 he was appointed Senior Counsel by the SA Supreme Court.
 His interests include employment law, industrial law, personal injuries, medico-legal issues, governmental relations and compensation law.

 His insight into the reasons for the design of the Scheme will be of immeasurable value to the Board as it seeks to meet the challenges confronting the Scheme.
 He was appointed to the Board in November 2021.

 As an intensive care, aeromedical, and trauma physician, Prof Griggs has over 30 years' experience in managing cases of serious injury from all causes.

 Prof Griggs has particular interests in injury prevention, in optimising outcomes for those who have been physically and/or psychologically injured, and in corporate systems and their governance.
+He was appointed to the Board in November 2013.

-She is a Fellow of the Australian Institute of Company Directors and the Australian Institute of Chartered Accountants.
-She was appointed to the Board in November 2013.
+Kim is a Fellow of the Australian Institute of Company Directors and a Fellow of Chartered Accountants Australia and New Zealand.

 Kim was a partner at PwC for nearly 20 years and former Managing Partner of the Adelaide Office.
 He led the Governance, Risk and Cyber Security business in Adelaide for many years as well leading the Financial Services and the SA Government practice.

 Kim led PwC’s national Reconciliation Action Plan efforts for over 10 years which included achieving “Elevate” status from Reconciliation Australia.

 Karen has over 35 years experience in industrial relations, public policy and public sector management.
 In addition to a broad scope of industrial relations work ranging from collective bargaining, industrial advocacy and activist development over the last decade, improving the level of accountability and transparency in government has been an important element of her work.